Loading...

 Browse Study Guides on Amazon →As an Amazon Associate, we earn from qualifying purchases.

 Wisconsin requires AMCB certification for CNM licensure.
 Wisconsin requires a collaborative agreement for CNMs.
-All licensing is managed through the Wisconsin Board of Nursing.
+All licensing is managed through the Wisconsin Board of Nursing (under the Department of Safety and Professional Services).

 Requirements vary by state.
 Always verify current requirements with your state licensing authority.